Tatsuya-hasegawa/MongoDB_client/README.md

 MongoDB Client with [connection string](https://www.mongodb.com/docs/manual/reference/connection-string/)

 ## Description
-This tools are python client for downloading records from mongodb to local csv file.
+These tools are python client programs for `only retrieving` db records from mongodb and then store them to local csv file.

 ## Requirement